recortable/capistrano-recipes/README.md

 capistrano-recipes
 ==================

 Default capistrano recipes used in some of our applications.
+Some grabbed from railscasts and other repos, some home-made, and customized.

+Intented to used as a git submodule.